 When it comes to the presence of branding, the YouTube organic landscape is aligned with that of Facebook.
 To drive views, you’ll want to incorporate branding, but for engagement, omit branding.

-- Videos on YouTube with visible branding had an average view count that was 76% higher than videos without.
+- Marketing videos on YouTube with visible branding had an average view count that was 76% higher than videos without.

 - The opposite was true for engagement.
 Unbranded videos had an average engagement rate that was 145% higher.